tramcar/tramcar/README.md

 Password:
 Password (again):
 Superuser created successfully.
-(.venv) $ python manage.py runserver
 ```

-The default site has a domain of example.com, this will need to be changed to
+The default site has a domain of `example.com`, this will need to be changed to
-localhost for testing.
-From the shell, issue the following command:
+`localhost` for development testing or to whatever live domain you will be
+using in production.
+For example, to test Tramcar locally, issue the following
+command:

 ```
 (.venv) $ sqlite3 db.sqlite3 "UPDATE django_site SET domain='localhost' WHERE name='example.com';"